ilneill/easiPCF8574/examples/README.md

 ## Example - Read (interrupt) some buttons attached to a PCF8574 module and toggle an LED.
 File: /pcfInterrupt/pcfInterrupt.ino

-A quick sketch that uses an ISR to detect when buttons connected to PCF8574 pins change status.
+A quick sketch that uses the PCF8574 INT pin and an ISR to detect when buttons connected to PCF8574 pins change status.
 When a button is pressed and LED is toggled.

 // EOF